Bhumi18/DEX-V3/README.md

-# Alpha software

-The latest version of the SDK is used in production in the Pegasys FinanceInterface, but it is considered Alpha software and may contain bugs or change significantly between patch versions.
-If you have questions about how to use the SDK, please reach out in the `#dev-chat` channel of the Discord.
-Pull requests welcome!

-# Pegasys FinanceSwap Router SDK
+# Router SDK

-This SDK is meant to facilitate interactions with the contracts in [swap-router-contracts](https://github.com/Uniswap/swap-router-contracts).
+A modified version of the Pegasys Router SDK, customized for seamless integration with the Mode Testnet.